marp-team/marp-core/docs/migration-v5.md

 }
 ```

-For Markdown and theme authors, please review your style for syntax highlighting and replace `.hljs-*` classes with `--marp-shiki-*` CSS variables definition.
+For Markdown and theme authors, please review your style for syntax highlighting and replace `.hljs-*` classes with `--marp-shiki-*` CSS variable definitions.
 Check out [Color definitions](./theme-authoring.md#color-definitions) for more information.

 > [!NOTE]
 >
-> The `highlightjs` getter also has been removed from the `Marp` class.
-To customize the output of syntax highlighting in v5, you can use a new [`shikiTransformers`](./configuration.md#shiki) member.
+> `Marp` instances no longer expose the `highlightjs` getter.
+To customize syntax-highlighting output in v5, use the new [`shikiTransformers`](./configuration.md#shiki) property.